- CLASS: Mammalia (Mammals)

 Orangutans are known for their clever ability to get into places they’re not supposed to go!
 One of the Zoo’s most famous orangutans was Ken Allen, a Bornean orangutan known for his creative escape techniques.
 He would unscrew bolts with his fingers, reach around to unlatch things, climb up a steep incline by the back of his enclosure to slip over a wall, and so on.
 Every time keepers figured out one of his escape routes, he would discover a new one.
 He never seemed to mind being led back into his enclosure—he just seemed to enjoy the challenge of finding a new way out!
 Ken Allen became a San Diego Zoo legend, with his own fan club and T-shirts, bumper stickers, and songs created in his honor.
 Many people were saddened when this gentle, mischievous ape developed cancer and passed away in December 2000.

 Today, our orangutans share their exhibit with playful siamangs, the largest of the gibbons, which inhabit the same forest of Indonesia and Malaysia as the orangutans.
 Their exhibit includes climbing structures that are joined by ropes and cargo nets, a man-made “termite mound” that is often filled with tasty treats for the orangutans to retrieve, rocky caves, and vertical “sway poles,” which are sturdy poles that gently bend like tree branches and help create aerial pathways through the exhibit, and provide entertainment for both apes and Zoo visitors who come to watch their antics.

-Unfortunately, these highly intelligent red apes are now extinct in much of Asia.
-Most of their forest habitat has been destroyed to make palm oil plantations.
+Most of the orangutan's forest habitat has been destroyed to make palm oil plantations; and unfortunately, these highly intelligent red apes are now extinct in much of Asia.
 On top of that, poachers often kill orangutan mothers and sell their young to the illegal pet trade.
-In those cases, the orangutan orphan is usually doomed to a short and depressing life unless it is rescued by an orangutan organization that takes care of orphans in special reserves.
+In those cases, the orangutan orphan is usually doomed to a short and depressing life, unless it is rescued by an orangutan organization that takes care of orphans in special reserves.
 Many of these organizations have programs to educate loggers and local people about the need to protect their rare red neighbors and to help enforce the laws against poaching.